Philophobia (fear)

 Philophobia (from Greek "φιλέω-φιλώ" (love) and "φοβία" (phobia)) is the fear of falling in love.
-Not included in the DSM-5.
-The risk is usually when a person has confronted any emotional turmoil relating to love but also can be a chronic phobia.
-This affects the quality of life and pushes a person away from commitment.
+Philophobia usually occurs after a person has confronted any emotional turmoil relating to love, but it can also be a chronic phobia.
+It can also evolve out of religious and cultural beliefs that prohibit love.
+Philophobia can affect the quality of life and pushes a person away from commitment.
 A negative aspect of this fear of being in love or falling in love is that it keeps a person in solitude.
-It can also evolve out of religious and cultural beliefs that prohibit love.
 It represents certain guilt and frustration towards the reaction coming from inside.
+Philophobia is not included in the DSM-5.